 The best time to enjoy ice, snow, and the festive activities are from December to February, when the weather is continuously freezing cold, with an average high temperature of -13°C (8°F) and an average low of -25°C (-13°F).

-The world event, Harbin Ice and Snow Festival usually run from December 24.
-On January 5, it's formally open to the public.
-Go to Harbin for Christmas Day or January 5th to enjoy the greatest festive atmosphere in Harbin.
+The world event, Harbin Ice and Snow Festival opens from December 17th, 2022.
+Go to Harbin around Christmas Day or January 5th to enjoy the greatest festive atmosphere in Harbin.

 We have prepared some awesome tours, combining nearby destinations like the snow town and Changbai Mountain to offer you the most sought-after experiences of ice and snow: